• Skip to primary navigation

 The thin, flat blade of the homemade nut pick is ideal for removing delicate meats from many wild nuts.

-When cracked and perfect, hickory nuts should tastes buttery and delicious like a pecan-never rancid, stale or musty.
-Fresh from the shell, there's no need to toast them.
+When cracked and perfect, hickory nuts taste buttery and delicious like a pecan-never rancid, stale or musty.
+The nuts are edible raw, fresh from the shell and there's no need to toast them.

 As they have a short shelf life, after shelling they should be stored in a fridge or freezer (a glass mason jar or bag is fine) if they won't be used right away.
-If I'm pulling shelled nuts from the freezer, I'll usually toast them lightly to refresh them.
+If I'm pulling shelled nuts from the freezer, I'll roast hickory nuts for 5 minutes at 350 F in a cast iron pan or cookie sheet.
+Be careful not to burn them.

 The cracked nuts can be used anywhere you'd use pecans.
 Hickory nut pie is a classic, but you'll need a couple cups of nuts.
 If you only have a few, they're great just eaten out of hand or sprinkled on a salad.